In a nutshell

 No. Since 2018, all public roads in Central Park have been closed to cars.

-This is intended to improve the air and reduce noise.
-It also makes the park safer for pedestrians and cyclists.
+This improves air quality, reduces noise, and makes the park safer for pedestrians and cyclists.

-You can park your car here, for example:
+You can park your car nearby, for example:

-However, none of the parking garages are really well rated.
+None of these parking garages are particularly well rated, though.

 • Global Citizen Festival